 It’s difficult to overstate how deeply we trust in doctors, nurses, and other healthcare professionals…and how devastating it can be when that trust is broken.
 Healthcare providers make mistakes.
 They’re only human.
 If we’re lucky, a doctor’s mistake won’t do us harm.

 But, unfortunately, sometimes the treatment we receive in a healthcare setting hurts us more than it helps.
-When Washington medical professionals fail to deliver the standard of care they owe to each and every one of their patients and a patient ends up injured, the law gives the patient the legal right to pursue a civil action for medical malpractice.
+When Washington medical professionals fail to deliver the standard of care they owe to each and every one of their patients and a patient ends up injured, the law gives the patient the legal right to pursue a civil action when medical errors occur due to negligence.

 The skilled Seattle medical malpractice attorneys at Boohoff Law have the resources and experience to investigate and litigate even the most complex Seattle medical malpractice claims.